jlynch630/cookie-cutter-engine/README.md

 ## Contributing

-If you'd like to contribute, awesome!
+If you'd like to contribute, great!
 Please take a look at the [contributor guidelines](./CONTRIBUTING.md) first.

--   If you'd like to add support for a new provider, check out [Adding a Provider](https://github.com/neevaco/cookie-cutter-engine/wiki/Adding-A-Provider)
--   If you want to make changes to the general engine logic, check out [Engine](https://github.com/neevaco/cookie-cutter-engine/wiki/Engine)
--   If you're not sure what to contribute, take a look at the [Issues](https://github.com/neevaco/cookie-cutter-engine/issues) page for ideas.

 ## Building